swiftlang/swift-evolution/proposals/0233-codepoint-and-character-literals.md

 }
 ```

-The default inferred type for all single-quoted literals will be `Character`, addressing a longstanding pain point in Swift, where `Character`s had no dedicated literal syntax.
+The default inferred type for all single-quoted literals will be `Character`.
+This addresses a language pain point where declaring a `Character` requires type context.

 ```
 typealias UnicodeScalarLiteralType           = Character